nooneknowspeter/cpplings/README.md

 [cppbyexample](https://cppbyexample.com/) — C++ concepts via concise examples.

+[getcracked.io](https://www.getcracked.io/) — A platform to help prepare for interviews and understand low-level concepts, has C++ questions and coding problems.

-[learnxinyminutes: C++](https://learnxinyminutes.com/docs/c++) — Fast overview for experienced programmers.
+[learnxinyminutes: C++](https://learnxinyminutes.com/docs/c++) — Fast language overview for experienced programmers.

-[zig's build system](https://ziglang.org/learn/build-system/) — Documentation on Zig's build system
+[zig's build system](https://ziglang.org/learn/build-system/) — Documentation on Zig's build system.

 [ziglings](https://codeberg.org/ziglings/exercises/) — Zig version of Rustlings, worth checking out if you're curious about Zig.

-[Maintain It With Zig](https://kristoff.it/blog/maintain-it-with-zig/) — A well written article by Loris Cro, explaining the benefits of Zig's build system in the world of C/C++
+[Maintain It With Zig](https://kristoff.it/blog/maintain-it-with-zig/) — A well written article by Loris Cro, explaining the benefits of Zig's build system in the world of C/C++.

-[Why Zig When There is Already C++, D, and Rust?](https://ziglang.org/learn/why_zig_rust_d_cpp/) — Another article on the benefits of Zig
+[Why Zig When There is Already C++, D, and Rust?](https://ziglang.org/learn/why_zig_rust_d_cpp/) — Another article on the benefits of Zig.

-[allyourcodebase](https://github.com/allyourcodebase) - C/C++ projects built with Zig
+[allyourcodebase](https://github.com/allyourcodebase) - C/C++ projects built with Zig.

-[clangd compiler flags](https://simonhartcher.com/posts/2025-09-08-announcing-compile-flagz/) - Make Clangd work with C++ using Zig as a build system
+[clangd compiler flags](https://simonhartcher.com/posts/2025-09-08-announcing-compile-flagz/) - Make Clangd work with C++ using Zig as a build system.